Sex trafficking has become the number two criminal activity in the U.S.

 WHY THIS FILM?

-- fighting sex trafficking
+- fighting to stop and prevent sex trafficking

 - protecting rescued victims from the threats of their former traffickers